International Conference on

 Co-chairs: Ron Adin Bar-Ilan University, Mark Dukes University College Dublin, Ilias Kotsireas Wilfrid Laurier University, Yuval Roichman Bar-Ilan University, Armend Sh.
 Shabani University of Prishtina, Alek Vainshtein University of Haifa.

-Program (under constructions)
+Program

 First Day, August 25, 2025, 16:00-21:00 Israel time (IDT zone time)